CraigStuntz/CraigStuntz.github.io/posts/2023-09-21-building-a-synthesizer-7.markdown

 then you connect a 0V signal into another input, the level of the music on the output changes!

+Also about that output: Due to the lack of any kind of buffer, the amount of current in this circuit will change quite a lot depending upon what you have connected to it.

 It's even worse when you have more than two inputs.
 If you have three inputs, and you have two of them connected to music inputs, and you set the levels appropriately, then you will be very surprised when you plug in a third input